 HDMI vs DisplayPort vs DVI vs VGA: Which One is Better?

-after looking a detailed look at all these interfaces, if the question is still dangling in your mind regarding which video interface is better, then you need to understand that both HDMI, and DisplayPort are certainly on the top of the food chain and for all the right reasons as well.
+After having a detailed look at all these interfaces, if the question is still dangling in your mind regarding which video interface is better, then you need to understand that both HDMI and DisplayPort are certainly on the top of this food chain and for all the right reasons as well.